 You can also switch between different views on the fly, giving everyone a convenient way to review and solve the issues on their sites.

-Furthermore, in case you were wondering, this feature is completely free for all WordPress Toolkit users.
+Furthermore, in case you were wondering, this feature is completely free for all WP Toolkit users.
 We hope this feature will bring a smile to web professionals all over the world.

 This feature will be gradually rolled out on Plesk to assess its performance going forward, so if you don’t see this feature appear on your server immediately, don’t worry!
 It will appear soon.

-While the Site Vulnerability Scan was the feature and highlight of this release, the Plesk WordPress Toolkit 5.8 furthermore includes several minor changes that are worth a mention:
+While the Site Vulnerability Scan was the feature and highlight of this release, the Plesk WP Toolkit 5.8 furthermore includes several minor changes that are worth a mention:

 Autodetection of WordPress login URL